top of page

 TACRI

-The Translational and Clinical Research Institute (TACRI) is a joint virtual institute between St. George's University Hospitals NHS Foundation Trust & St. George's, University of London.
+The Translational and Clinical Research Institute (TACRI) is a joint virtual institute between St. George's University Hospital's NHS Foundation Trust and St George's, University of London.
 TACRI supports researchers at all levels to plan, design and conduct clinical research by utilising the many clinical specialties and academic expertise championed by both organisations.
 Support available includes how to get started with research, advice, a statistical consultancy service, dedicated research groups and events to highlight the brilliant clinical research happening at St. George's.

 bottom of page